Mediation Made Easy

 Please use inviters' Client Reference ID to uniquely identify this particular mediation.

-Feel free to book an appointment after receipt of the response from another party & Mediator on our website.
-The mediator has to decide whether to have joint meetings with the parties or individual caucusing.
-Mediator has to choose whom to meet first.
-You can use this appointment booking system for scheduling to set Mediator's availability to different meeting types.
-Schedule your meeting easily online, 24/7 for both virtual and in-person meetings.
-Please enter Service Supplier ID Code.
+Feel free to book an appointment after receiving a response from another party & Mediator on our website.
+The mediator will decide whether to have joint meetings with the parties or individual caucusing.
+The mediator has to choose whom to meet first.
+You can use this appointment booking system to schedule meetings and set the Mediator's availability for different types of meetings.
+Schedule your meeting easily online, 24/7, for both virtual and in-person meetings.
+Please enter the Service Supplier ID Code & Client Reference ID.